kmadjei/HTMLCSS-Project-LoveRunning/README.md

 The website was designed for running enthusiasts looking to join in on regular runs happening in the community of _DUBLIN DOCKLANDS & PHOENIX PARK_.

->> As a user of this website I would like to drop in a be able to connect with fellow runners on to keep consistent motivation for living healthily.
+>> As a user of this website I would like to drop in and be able to connect with fellow runners, to keep consistent motivation for living a healthy lifestyle.

 ### Mockups